 - One of the spouses committed adultery during the marriage;

 - Conviction for a crime of moral turpitude that incurs a prison sentence of at least two years (In Georgia, such crimes include fraud, larceny, selling drugs, voluntary manslaughter, and murder.);

 - Habitual intoxication; or

 Some of these grounds can affect property division and spousal support awards.
 For example, if your spouse physically or mentally mistreated you, you have the potential to receive a larger share of the marital estate.
 If they committed adultery, they may not be entitled to spousal support from you.
 Our knowledgeable attorneys will protect your rights in this area.

 It is important to note that if you don’t file for divorce from your spouse after the misconduct (e.g., you learn that your wife was having an affair) and continue to live with them, the court may take the perspective that you condoned or forgave the actions and you cannot use them as grounds for seeking a divorce or denying spousal support.

 Contact an experienced Georgia family law professional

-At the Gentry Law Firm LLC, our family law attorneys have the insight and experience needed to achieve favorable outcomes for our clients throughout Cobb, Cherokee, Paulding, Bartow, and Fulton counties.
+At the Gentry Law Firm LLC, our team of family law attorneys has the insight and experience needed to achieve favorable outcomes for our clients throughout Cobb, Cherokee, Paulding, Bartow, and Fulton counties.
 Our reputation for helping clients get what they need to move forward after divorce has made us one of the most respected divorce and family law firms in the northwest Atlanta area.

 We firmly believe that you and your family have a brighter future ahead of you and will fight to help you achieve it.
 To schedule an initial consultation about any family law issues you are facing, please call 1-866-360-9263 or contact our Marietta office online.